elel123/Farmville-Lite/README.md

 In the future, I hope to add more features to the game, possibly a market feature, where the coins can be spent.

-This project uses a Jupyter Notebook, and I used Python with packages from the Anaconda Distribution and the pygame module.
+This project uses a Jupyter Notebook to run, and I used Python with packages from the Anaconda Distribution and the pygame module.